 In a different session, another child entered the room, began to throw and hit the large pillows and yoga balls.
 She jumped on the trampoline and into the crash pad.
 The SMART moves therapy room enabled her to find ways to express her fear, anger and sadness over being bullied in school.
 The therapist was able to support her in expressing these intense feelings in a safe way.
 She was then able to self-regulate by swinging in the hammock swing wrapped in a weighted blanket.

 Play Therapy builds on the natural way children learn about themselves and their relationships in the world.
-Toys act as children’s words and the play helps children to explore their feelings and behaviors and learn new ways to communicate with others and learn healthy ways to problem solve.
+Toys act as children’s words, and the play helps children explore their feelings and behaviors, learn new ways to communicate with others and learn healthy ways to solve problems.